sygslhy/image-io/README.md

 print(metadata.fileInfo)
 ~~~~~~~~~~~~~~~

-The result could be like this:
+The print result could be like this:
 ~~~~~~~~~~~~~~~{.sh}
 {'pixelPrecision': 8, 'imageLayout': 'interleaved', 'pixelType': 'rgb'}
 ~~~~~~~~~~~~~~~

+`metadata.fileInfo` shows: `image` is a 3-dimensional numpy array, where rgb 3 channels interleaved, in each channel, pixel depth is 8 bits.

 `ImageMetadata` has more components than `fileInfo`, it also includes `ExifMetadata`, `help(ImageMetadata)` will show the details.